kni-labs/kni-scss/readme.md

 ### Fluid Typography

-We have 3 mixins to help with Accesible Fluid Typography.
+We have 2 mixins to help with Fluid Typography.

 #### fluidType()